Location: Tel er-Rub'a , Mansourah, Egypt

 Our excavations began in 1990, and since that time annual seasons of excavation have resulted in an intensive exploration of the norther half of the tell.
 We have been able to identify and uncover many monumental constructions and features of the site, including the royal necropolis, harbor, sacred ram hypogeum, main temple, Libyan palace area, Old Kingdom necropolis, and Ptolemaic enclosure wall.

-Excavations in the 2013 field season will probably concentrate on Old Kingdom domestic levels, and investigation of a large as of yet unidentified installation of mud-brick.
+Excavations in the 2016 field season will concentrate on Old Kingdom domestic levels, and investigation and full uncovery of a Late Period temple new discovered in the 2015 field campaign.

 Period(s) of Occupation: Predynastic through Roman Period

 Minimum Length of Stay for Volunteers: 4 weeks

 Room and Board Arrangements

 The on-site accommodation is the Mendes dig-house and field institute, located at the northwest corner of the site within walking distance of the area of excavation.
 It comprises a 20 room structure, built in 1993, which can house 18 persons.
 The bedrooms are spacious, easily accommodating three individuals each.

 Three meals a day, soft drinks and bottled water are provided by the expedition.
 The expedition engages a cook, house-boy, cleaning woman, and house guards.
 Food is bought in town and western-style meals are prepared by a full-time cook employed by the expedition.